 I need to get the ceiling panels up before I move onto the next project of installing the air conditioner onto the roof.
 I always build a sort of frame to help support the weight of the air conditioner (see below).
 So that frame is built and then the ceiling panels are installed.
 The panels are made from 1/4″ luan type plywood that is eventually painted white.
 I need to add wooden supports/framing to fasten them to at the very front (just behind the cab area of the van) and at the very back in front of the rear cargo doors.
 Beyond that, they are fastened to the metal ribs of the van but, before I do, I use this foam tape on the ribs as a buffer between the metal and the wood panels.
 It’s both a small thermal break and a way to prevent any squeaks or rattles which I absolutely cannot stand.
 More on that later.
 Anyway, that foam tape is super helpful throughout the build.
 I also leave a small (1/8″ to 1/4″) gap between the wood panels where they meet.
 In general, I try to leave gaps between everything which are eventually covered up with some kind of trim or filled in with high-quality flexible caulking.
 In the case of the ceiling panels, the gaps get covered with trim material I make by ripping the same 1/4″ luan material with a table saw and then glue into place with silicone caulking.
 The whole idea here is to prevent stuff from smashing and rubbing against each other as the van travels down the road which would make irritating sounds.

-11. Rooftop Air Conditioner
+11. Maxxfan & Rooftop Air Conditioner

 12. Water Heater

 Going back to my love for showers in vans, having hot water is the key to keeping the flame alive.
 So, at this point in the build I’ll install my Isotemp marine-style water heater and connect it up to the engine’s coolant lines.
 The love-fest continues… This is the very best way to heat water in a camper van!
-I wrote a post about this water heater and how to install one and compared it to the propane powered on-demand water heater in my first van build.
+I wrote a post about this water heater and how to install one and compared it to the propane-powered on-demand water heater in my first van build.
 The short version is that it’s like magic.
 When you drive – even for a short period of time – your water is heated by simply driving and stays hot for a long time.
-So in love am I that we now sell these Isotemp water heaters and you can even purchase it with a Promaster van installation kit!
+So in love am I that we now sell these Isotemp water heaters and you can even purchase it with a van installation kit!

 13. Webasto Heater